“The poor is disliked even by his neighbor, but the rich has many friends.

 “The whole aim of practical politics is to keep the populace alarmed (and hence clamorous to be led to safety) by an endless series of hobgoblins, most of them imaginary.” – H. L. Mencken, in 1923

 Feeding this frenzy is the fiction that if journalists and others are telling the truth, they are “objective” or “unbiased”, and therefore “ethical”.
 This claim of objectivity is not only light years from the truth, but also theoretically impossible for anyone but God Himself.
-I studied journalism at what is considered a top school in the United States, and although they didn’t outright teach bias, they taught us to think about what goes into making the following decisions and others:
+I studied journalism in college, and although they didn’t outright teach bias, they taught us to think about what goes into making the following decisions and others: